-Grade Level: 11-12 Course Credit: 0.5 credit, one semester
+Grade Level:11, 12Course Credit:0.5 credit, one semester

 This course includes a study of the organization and operation of the national, state and local governments.
 Topics to be studied are the three branches of federal government, state and local governments and current issues under the United States Constitution.
-This course is designed to help students reach proficiency (a 3 or higher) on the state of Ohio's End-of-Course exam.
-Fee: \$8-\$18
+This course is designed to help students reach proficiency (a 3 or higher) on the state of Ohio's end-of-course exam.

-AP U.S. GOVERNMENT AND POLITICS \\
+AP U.S. GOVERNMENT AND POLITICS

 Grade Level: 11, 12

 Course Credit: 0.5 credit, one semester

-Prerequisite: Teacherrecommendation
+Prerequisite: Teacher recommendation

 This semester course is designed for students who have shown an interest in the study of government at the college level.
 It will include the study of general concepts used to interpret United States politics and the analysis of specific case studies.
 It also requires familiarity with the various institutions, groups, beliefs and ideas that constitute U.S. political reality.
-Major topics of study will include: the constitutional underpinnings of our government, political beliefs and behaviors, political parties and interest groups, the institutions and policy processes of our national government, civil rights, and civil liberties.
-This course will prepare students for the Advanced Placement exam.
+Major topics of study will include: the constitutional underpinnings of our government, political beliefs and behaviors, political parties and interest groups, the institutions and policy processes of our national government, civil rights and civil liberties.
+This course will prepare students for the Advanced Placement Exam.
+Fee: This course requires a student fee + fee for AP Exam.